f5devcentral/f5-big-iq-lab/docs/class5/module8/lab2.rst

 Lab 2 of this module will cover Onboarding the newly created AWS VE.

-See `Class 2 Module 4 Lab 6`_ for Troubleshooting.
+See `Class 2 Module 4 Lab 6`_ for help with Troubleshooting.

 .. _Class 2 Module 4 Lab 6: ../../class2/module4/lab6.html